modmore/docs/en/01_Commerce/v1/10_Orders/Messages.md

 The internal message type creates an internal note.
 It is not sent to anyone, but remains available to be checked on the order.

+## Testing email templates the easy way

+If you're working on customising email templates, it's useful to not go through the checkout for each attempt.
+You can do that by viewing the order detail page, Messages tab, and clicking "View Message".

+In Commerce 1.2+, first disable the `commerce.save_sent_message_content` system setting before creating your test email.
+Doing so will make sure that the email template is re-rendered each time you view the message in the dashboard.

+If you're looking for where the standard emails are defined, go to Configuration > Statuses and click on the status change that corresponds with payment received.
+That will have the default twig syntax to use in the message content.

 ## Available Placeholders

 For the Email Message Type, and possibly third party message types, you can use a whole bunch of placeholders in the Subject and Content fields.